jaxon-php/jaxon-website/pages/02.features/01.what_new/01.features/page.en.md

 ---
-title: New features
+title: Features
-menu: New features
+menu: Features
 template: jaxon
 ---

 ##### Exporting directories

-Regarding the library functions, the most important new feature is the ability to export in a few lines and recursively all the classes in a directory, possibly with a namespace.
+The most important new feature in Jaxon is the ability to export in a few lines and recursively all the [classes in a directory](../../../docs/advanced/directories), possibly with a namespace.
 The naming of generated javascript classes respects the hierarchy of directories, and takes into account the associated namespace when there is one.
 ```php
 $jaxon->addClassDir($path1, $namespace1);